 It is not easy to be considered eligible for Social Security Disability.
 The Social Security Administration has strict guidelines on who is and who is not eligible.
-In order to be eligible for SSD Benefits, you must:
+To be eligible for SSD Benefits, you must:

-- Have sustained a job that was covered by Social Security for five out of ten years.
+- Have sustained a job that Social Security covered for five out of ten years.